ThomasQuinnKelly/bip-reference-person/docs/fortify-and-swa.md

 The tool used for the "[Secure & Quality Code Review](https://wiki.mobilehealth.va.gov/display/OISSWA/Frequently+Asked+Questions)" is Fortify.

+There are currently two profiles for running Fortify from maven (assuming installation prerequisites are met):

+1. `fortify` profile: This profile is in early versions of bip-framework 1.x.
+It is deprecated and will be removed in a future version.
+To run it: `mvn clean install -DskipIts=true -P fortify`

+2. `fortify-sca` profile: This new profile is the recommended method of activating fortify scans.
+To run it: `mvn clean install -P fortify-sca`

 ## Install and Run Fortify

 Follow the [Install and Run Fortify](installation-help-guide.md#install-and-run-fortify) instructions.